Nutritious Food for the children of Escuela Caracol

 In 2023, there has been an increase in the basic food basket, daily consumption products and life in general by around 40% compared to last year, the budget of the food program has increased due to this domino effect that has impacted the country.
 In addition to this, annual donations have dropped to 60% of what is needed, so your support will be of utmost importance for the sustainability of the school.

 To cover the food program annually, 17,000 euros is needed.

 About the project:

 Escuela Caracol is a non-profit institution in San Marcos La Laguna, on the beautiful Lake Atitlán in the Mayan highlands of Guatemala.
 It is the first certified Waldorf School in Guatemala and was founded in 2007.
-The Escuela Caracol includes a kindergarten and a primary school with 19 employees who take care of the 90 children attending the kindergarten and primary school.
+The Escuela Caracol includes a kindergarten and a primary school with 19 employees who take care of the 130 children attending the kindergarten and primary school.
 It started with a group of people from the villages of Lake Atitlán, who together seek to nurture and care for the children's childhood through respect and love.
 The school follows the principles of Waldorf pedagogy, which respects the individual processes of each child for their integral development.